Cats with UTIs: How Do We Treat Them?

 So, the first thing that you must do is get your cat to the veterinary clinic right away for a proper diagnosis and treatment plan.

 To confirm if your cat has a urinary tract infection, a urinalysis will be ordered for the vet to determine the correct antibiotic that’s sensitive to the bacteria found in the urinalysis test result.
-The correct antibiotics will then be prescribed + drugs for pain management and a modified diet.
+The correct antibiotics will then be prescribed and drugs for pain management and a modified diet.

 If the vet suspects a urethral obstruction, your cat will be sedated and more careful tests will be done by your vet to determine the site of the obstruction.
 A catheter will very carefully be inserted into the cat’s urethra and a sterile liquid will be used to flush out the obstruction.
 Depending on your cat’s specific case, the catheter might need to be kept in place for a few more days or it can be removed immediately.
 You’ll be sent home with prescriptions for pain medication and anti-inflammatory drugs for pain management and to reduce inflammation as some swelling may occur.